jenspfahl/hylex/README.md

 ```

-### Play state transitions
+#### Play state transitions

+How to read:

+Boxes are PlayStates, arrows are allowed transitions, indicating the direction.
+Text on arrows are Operations triggering the transitions.

-Sequence flow if an invitation gets rejected:
+##### Sequence flow if an invitation gets rejected:

 ```mermaid
 sequenceDiagram